 Compared to most guitars on this list, I was surprised by the upper fret access.
 It’s a lot easier to access those high notes than I was expecting.

 One thing worth noting is that the nut is slotted for an unusual combination of string gauges (010-013-017-028-042-050).
 A set of strings with those exact gauges is extremely difficult to find so you’d need to order a pack of DSA10 strings from Duesenberg.
 I originally got mine from Thomann since they had them in stock.

 On a side note, I exclusively use Elixir strings now – coated strings are a genius idea.
 For some guitars (such as this) which are setup for odd string gauges, I’ve resorted to buying several different packs of Elixir’s to get the right string gauges.
 This might sound ridiculous but it still works out cheaper given how long Elixir strings last.

-While this guitar is pricey, Duesenberg are hazy on exactly where it’s built, and there’s no hardcase – this is one heck of a beautiful guitar.
+While this guitar is pricey, Duesenberg are hazy on exactly where it’s built, and there’s no hardcase with this model (there are with others) – this is one heck of a beautiful guitar.